I-Am-Nicholas/rudeymental/README.md

-# Rudeymental - A Swear word generator
+# Rudeymental - A Swear word generator!

 ## A fun group project using Rails for the first time.
 ## From conception to completion in 3 and-a-half days.